(You have options in perusing this page: see my Power Browsing advice.)

 I think the best way to protect yourself from losing documents and data in the event of a crash... or loss to theft/ catastrophe... is to be very methodical about where you put things, and keep second copies either on thumbdrives or other hard drives.
 Those drives might be connected from time to time via USB, or they might be elsewhere on a LAN, or even out in cyberspace.

-When you are thinking about a backup policy, consider syncing software as well as backup software. ("Syncing" is perhaps a simpler concept.)
+When you are thinking about a backup policy, consider the software for syncing as well as backup software. ("Syncing" is perhaps a simpler concept.)
+I haven't gone down that path myself for various reasons, but it is certainly better than nothing!

 Besides backing up the obvious things... your documents, pictures, databases, etc., consider things like your email address book, browser bookmarks.